cstamas/configuration-maven-plugin/README.md

         </configuration>
       </plugin>
 ```
-* define some configuration templates, in this name there are two: `flower` and `car`.
+* define some configuration templates, in this snippet above there are two: `flower` and `car`.
-* reference the configuration templates at their targets, you might also add overrides and or customizations:
+* reference the configuration templates at their targets, you might also add overrides:
 ```
         <plugin>
           <groupId>org.codehaus.mojo</groupId>